judka-uriel/uriel-book/uriel_en.md

 devise such experiments whereby one could obtain results that would confirm or refute the theory.

-In general, the original title *chokhmát ha‑kabbalah* can be translated in various ways: “science of receiving”, “wisdom of receiving”, “teaching of receiving”, etc.  Therefore, the use of the term “science” may be explained by peculiarities of translation — after all, in Hebrew it corresponds not to *madá*, but to *chokhmáh*.
+In general, the original title *chokhmat ha‑kabbalah* can be translated in various ways: “science of receiving”, “wisdom of receiving”, “teaching of receiving”, etc.  Therefore, the use of the term “science” may be explained by peculiarities of translation — after all, in Hebrew it corresponds not to *mada*, but to *chokhmah*.

 The same problem exists with regard to the aforementioned book — the word “science” in the title is justified only when there exists the possibility